El Salvador: Ethnic groups

-El Salvador's population is composed of mixed races as well as people of indigenous, European, or Afro-descendant ancestry among smaller diasporas of Middle and Far Eastern groups.
-Eighty-six per cent of Salvadorans identify with mestizo ancestry.
-15.0 % of Salvadorans report as White, mostly of ethnically Spanish people, while there are also Salvadorans of French, German, Swiss, English, Irish, and Italian descent.
-Most Central European immigrants in El Salvador arrived during World War II as refugees from the Czech Republic, Germany, Hungary, Poland, and Switzerland.
-There are also small communities of Jews, Palestinian Christians, and Arab Muslims (in particular Palestinians).
+Around 86% of Salvadorans identify as mestizo, or mixed Amerindian and European descent, 12.7% identify as being of full European ancestry, 0.1% identify as Afro-descended while about 0.6% do not identify with any of the aforementioned categories.

-0.23% of the population report as fully indigenous.
-The ethnic groups are Kakawira which represents 0.07% of the total country's population, Nawat (0.06%), Lenca (0.04%) and other minor groups (0.06%).
+Of the population, 0.23% report as fully indigenous.
+The ethnic groups are Kakawira which represents 0.07% of the total country's population, Nahua (0.06%), Lenca (0.04%) and other minor groups (0.06%).
 Very few Amerindians have retained their customs and traditions, having over time assimilated into the dominant mestizo culture.
 There is a small Afro-Salvadoran group that is 0.13% of the total population, with Blacks, among other races, having been prevented from immigrating via government policies in the early 20th century.
 The descendants of enslaved Africans, however, had already integrated into the Salvadoran population and culture well before, during the colonial and post-colonial period.

-Among the immigrant groups in El Salvador, Palestinian Christians stand out.
+Among the various immigrant groups in El Salvador, Palestinians stand out.
 Though few in number, their descendants have attained great economic and political power in the country, as evidenced by the election of President Antonio Saca, whose opponent in the 2004 election, Schafik Handal, was also of Palestinian descent, and the flourishing commercial, industrial, and construction firms owned by this ethnic group.
+The current President, Nayib Bukele, is also of Palestinian descent.

 As of 2004, there were approximately 3.2 million Salvadorans living outside El Salvador, with the United States traditionally being the destination of choice for Salvadoran economic migrants.
 By 2012, there were about 2.0 million Salvadoran immigrants and Americans of Salvadoran descent in the U.S., making them the sixth largest immigrant group in the country.
 The second destination of Salvadorans living outside is Guatemala, with more than 111,000 persons, mainly in Guatemala City.
-Salvadorans also live in other nearby countries such as Belize, Honduras and Nicaragua.
-Other countries with notable Salvadoran communities include Canada, Mexico, the United Kingdom (including the Cayman Islands), Sweden, Brazil, Italy, Colombia, and Australia.
+Salvadorans also live in other nearby countries, such as Belize, Honduras and Nicaragua.
+Other countries with notable Salvadoran communities include Canada, Mexico, the United Kingdom (including the Cayman Islands), Sweden, Brazil, Italy, and Colombia.

 Languages

-Castillian, also known as Spanish, is the official language and is spoken by virtually all inhabitants, although a very small number (around 500) of indigenous Pipils speak Nawat.
+Spanish is the official language and is spoken by virtually all inhabitants, although a very small number (around 500) of indigenous Pipils speak Nawat.
 The other indigenous languages, namely Poqomam, Cacaopera, and Lenca, are extinct.
 Q'eqchi' is spoken by indigenous immigrants of Guatemalan and Belizean origin living in El Salvador.